6 Best Amsterdam Tours

 • Anne Frank House, museum house of the Frank family

-Book Anne Frank's Jewish Quarter Tour
+Book the Anne Frank tour of the Jewish Quarter

 6. Red Light District Tours

-Streets of the Red Light District at night
+Red Light District streets at night

-Streets of the Red Light District at night
+Red Light District streets at night

 With this tour of Amsterdam's Red Light District you will walk through streets that house a mix of art galleries, important sculptures more unknown to the conventional tourist, cinemas, cafes, coffee-shops, sex shops and some of the most important monuments of the city, such as the Old Church, Oude Kerk.